gijzelaerr/php-saml-ds/README.md

 ## Generator

-A generator script that takes SAML metadata file(s) and extracts the IdPs based on the entityIds that are set in the configuration file.
+A generator script that takes SAML metadata file(s) and extracts the IdPs based on the entityIDs that are set in the configuration file.
 It writes out two
 files:

 1. A stripped down SAML metadata file containing only the required entries for